zalando-stups/swagger1st/README.md

               description: say hello
 ```

-By default, this definition is connected to your business logic via the `operationId`, which might be defined like that:
+By default, this definition is connected to your business logic via the `operationId`, which might be defined like so:

 ```clojure
 (ns example.api